Clicky

 Thermaltake Contac Silent 12 Delta T Graph

-The cooler performs really good in temperature graph and as you can see it can be used for overclocking an i5 or even an i7 up to decent clock rate.
-The temperature that is below 70C is considered as decent when the CPU is fully overclocked and at 25C room temperature, this cooler performs really great.
+The cooler performs really well in thermals and as you can see it can be used for overclocking an i5 or even an i7 up to a decent clock rate.
+The temperature that is below 70C is considered decent when the CPU is fully overclocked and at 25C room temperature, this cooler performs really great.

 Noise Test

-For testing noise, I kept the Digital LCD noise meter a few cms away from the cooler because it can only operate in close range and following results were obtained.
+For testing noise, I kept the Digital LCD noise meter a few cm away from the cooler because it can only operate at close range and the following results were obtained.

 Thermaltake Contac Silent 12 Noise Graph